Home Citroënët home

 Based on the proven underpinnings of the 2CV but with a much less rustic body, the Ami 6, despite its somewhat odd appearance, sold well - especially in Break form.

-The name, Ami 6, ("Love" in Italian) continued the punning humour of the DS (in French this means Goddess) and the ID (which means Idea).
+The name, Ami 6, ( or "Love" in Italian) continued the punning humour of the DS (in French this means Goddess) and the ID (which means Idea).
 The interior borrowed the single spoke steering wheel, door handles and minor controls of the DS and could be fitted with the Trafficlutch.

 The Ami 6 was the first car in the world to be fitted with rectangular headlights - a styling motif that would subsequently spread worldwide.

-The Export version featured four round headlights (below) - this is a US market model.
+Above the Export version featured four round headlights - this is a US market model.

 Technical specification